Clearing the Skies: FAA Sheds Light on Local Drone Regulation with Updated Fact Sheet

 While the FAA champions broad federal jurisdiction, it acknowledges that not every drone-related rule at state or local level is out of bounds.
 The updated Fact Sheet delineates areas where local authorities can still act without breaching federal law.
 For example, it suggests that regulations on drone behavior, rather than where they can fly, might better align with federal preemption principles.

-The Fact Sheet also offers examples of potential local regulations, such as those concerning land use, privacy, criminal activity, or even specific areas like suppression.
+The Fact Sheet also offers examples of potential local regulations, such as those concerning land use, privacy, criminal activity, or even specific areas like wildfire suppression.

 What’s Ahead for Drone Regulation?